webdigga/slot-picks/src/landingPages/headaches.md

 ---
 title: Get your Free Headaches Report
 seoTitle: Get your Free Headaches Report | Anttz Chiropractic
-description: Sign up for our report on headaches and chiropractic care, detailing effective treatments, prevention strategies, and experiences for lasting relief.
+description: Sign up for our report on headaches and Chiropractic care, detailing effective treatments, prevention strategies, and experiences for lasting relief.
 author: David White